Brian Anderson Player Props: Brewers vs. Padres

 Brian Anderson At The Plate

-- Anderson is batting .282 with a double, three home runs and eight walks.
+- Anderson is hitting .295 with three doubles, three home runs and eight walks.

-- Among the qualified hitters in MLB action, his batting average ranks 73rd, his on-base percentage ranks 49th, and he is 43rd in the league in slugging.
+- Among qualified batters in MLB, he ranks 57th in batting average, 52nd in on-base percentage, and 32nd in slugging.

-- This year, Anderson has totaled at least one hit in eight of 13 games (61.5%), and had multiple hits twice.
+- In 64.3% of his 14 games this season, Anderson has picked up at least one hit.
+He's also had three multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.